Zabrane/qlnd/doc/LightningTickerplants.md

 ## Channel Management

-It is important to look at channels as being analogous to rechargable Batteries, in that their full value is only extracted with multiple, not with single use, because there is a financial overhead associated with their creation and distruction.
+It is important to look at channels as being analogous to rechargeable Batteries, in that their full value is only extracted with multiple, not with single use, because there is a financial overhead associated with their creation and distruction.
 There is also a wait time associated with opening and closing channels in order to received the desired number of on-chain confimations.